arrran/PhD_data_chapter/Jupyter/RADAR/RADAR_MAP/README.md

 40
 41
 42
-43 are copies of 35 36 37 39, but with smoothed interpolation to get
+43 are copies of 35 36 37 39, but with smoothed interpolation to get output for MITgcm

 ## key files

-are all the ones loaded in /DATA/Jupyter/RADAR/RADAR_MAP/29_RADAR_plots_for_present.ipynb look at the plots to see whats what
+are all the ones loaded in DATA/Jupyter/RADAR/RADAR_MAP look at the plots to see whats what

 ### there has been some moving of files onto volumes, the later notebooks should have the accurate file locations